thegothamstak/ml-02-company-bankruptcy-prediction/README-dc.md

 ## Installation Instructions (Coming Soon)

 This section will include steps to:
 - Set up the project environment
+   - On MacOS or Linux run the following command to create the project directory structure
+      - mkdir -p data/raw data/processed data/final reports models src experiments
 - Install required dependencies
 - Configure paths and settings